 Kendra lost it on her students, a group of too-big-for-their-britches sixth graders.“I have had it up to here!”

 “You guys never listen!”

-This whole class all I do is get interrupted constantly.
-Nobody listens to me.
-I might as well not be talking?
+This whole class, all I do is get interrupted constantly.
+Nobody is listening.
+I might as well not be talking.
 Who is the teacher in here, you or me?
-If you guys can’t respect me when I am talking then no one talks.
-All we will do is write.
-All the time.”
+If you guys can’t be respectful when I’m talking, then no one talks.
+We’ll just write.”

 Kendra forbid them from speaking and then gave the whole class a writing assignment.

 A couple of students started writing, but most just stared at the assignment blankly.